Plants

 Plants for a Future

-Besides being a very narrow representation of the plant foods available to us, supermarket vegetables are the least nutritious veggies you could be eating.
+Besides being a very narrow selection of the plant foods available to us, supermarket vegetables are the least nutritious veggies you could be eating.
 They almost (through no fault of their own) shouldn’t be called by the same name.

 Supermarket veggies – the least nutritious option.